CodingNannah/-100Devs---Class3/README.md

 A- https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository

+Q- What's the take on using <main>?
+A- I ought to have checked here (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main) FIRST.
+This is where I was led from my Q on the Discord Server.
+LOVE how fast I get answers there!
+TY!

 +++++++++ Additional Notes +++++++++++

 * Within the two html files are two ways to present a Search.
 Not sure which is best for SEO, loading, etc.